 A parent found in violation of their custody order could easily face a host of penalties.
 The court may assign a fine and require the defendant to repay the plaintiff for the cost of filing the action.
 In addition, direct and intentional violations of a family court order can lead to contempt proceedings against the at-fault party.
 In extreme cases, such as those involving neglect or abuse, the parent in violation may have their parental rights involuntarily and irrevocably terminated.

 A child custody order may also need to evolve over time, and the modification process is ideal for securing the changes you need in your child custody case.
 If you must file a petition for modification, your attorney can help you prepare a compelling argument that clearly explains the changes you are seeking and your reasoning for seeking them.
-When you have Helton, Cody & Associates, PLLC, helping you, we will do everything we can to streamline the modification process as much as possible.
+When you have Law Office of Lyndon R. Helton, PLLC, helping you, we will do everything we can to streamline the modification process as much as possible.

 A: The final decision in any custody determination rests in the hands of the judge overseeing the case.
 Your attorney will help you make the strongest possible case for the custody rights you hope to secure.
 In addition, they will assist you in proving your fitness as a parent in various ways, and they will be an invaluable source of support and guidance during an extremely difficult time.